 Packing List for Yosemite in Winter

-Winter is when the snow starts to fall, the roads start to close and the temperature drops. it is more than likely that you stay in the Valley as many other places are not accessible.
+Winter is when the snow starts to fall, the roads start to close and the temperature drops.
+In Yosemite this is in December, January, February and March.
+It is more than likely that you stay in the Valley as many other places are not accessible.
 The temperature in the valley is around 50°F during the day and then they can drop as low as 30°F in the evenings.

 Don’t let the cold weather put you off.
 Not only is there still plenty of things to do, but the park is also magical at this time of year.
 Have a look below at some of the things you may need to bring with you to enjoy this time of year.